Slovenia & Croatia

 Smithsonian Student Travel | Slovenia & Croatia | NEW

 Along the shores of the Adriatic Sea in southeastern Europe, explore ancient walled cities with cobbled streets, imposing fortresses, and iconic seaside beauty.
 Croatia and Slovenia boast a unique cultural mix of Central European, Mediterranean, and Slavic influence, especially evident in the architecture, cuisine, and folk traditions of these diverse countries.
 Begin the program in the vibrant Slovenian capital of Ljubljana, immersing yourself in architecture, food markets, and local specialties.
 Venture into the countryside to experience its natural beauty, from the shores of picturesque Lake Bled to scenic hikes in the Julian Alps.
 Descend into colossal cave systems and swim along dramatic coastlines dotted with rugged cliffs and hidden coves.
 Travel next to Croatia to continue your adventure.
-Kayak, camp, hike, and snorkel on the Adriatic coast; visit the walled city of Dubrovnik; and savor delicious meals overlooking the sea.
+Explore an island by bicycle, camp, hike, and snorkel on the Adriatic coast; visit the walled city of Dubrovnik; and savor delicious meals overlooking the sea.

 June 28, 2025–July 13, 2025 (16 days)